 \begin{lemma} For every cluster $C^j$ and total resource $s^j$, $j\in\mathcal{J}$, we can find an equivalent super-group which satisfies conditions in (\ref{eq:ppd_level_3_condition}) and achieves the same revenue under the $SP$ scheme. \end{lemma}

-Based on Lemma~\ref{le:sp}, Level-2 and level-3 subproblems together can be viewed as a $CP$ problem for super-groups.
+Based on Lemma~\ref{le:sp}, the level-2 and level-3 subproblems together can be viewed as the $CP$ problem for super-groups.
 Since a cluster and its super-group from a one-to-one mapping, we will use the two words interchangeably in the sequel.

-However, simply combining Theorems~\ref{thm:opt} and \ref{thm:sp} to solve Level-2 and Level-3 subproblems for a fixed partition $\boldsymbol{a}$ can result in a very high complexity.
+However, simply combining Theorems~\ref{thm:opt} and \ref{thm:sp} to solve the level-2 and level-3 subproblems for a fixed partition $\boldsymbol{a}$ can result in a very high complexity.
 This is because the effective markets within each super-group and between super-groups are coupled together.
 An illustrative example of this coupling effective market is shown in Fig.~\ref{fig:two_level_threshold}, where $K^c$ is the threshold between clusters and has three possible positions (i.e., between group~2 and group~3, between group~5 and group~6, or after group~6); and $K_1$ and $K_2$ are thresholds within cluster $\mathcal{C}^1$ and $\mathcal{C}^2$, which have two or three possible positions, respectively.
 Thus, there are $(2\times 3)\times 3=18$ possible thresholds possibilities in total.

-The key idea to resolve this coupling issue is to show that the situation in Fig.~\ref{fig:two_level_threshold} can not be an optimal solution of $PP$~Problem.
+The key idea to resolve this coupling issue is to show that the situation in Fig.~\ref{fig:two_level_threshold} can not be an optimal solution of the $PP$ problem.
 The results in Sections~\ref{sec:cpd} and \ref{sec:single_price} show that there is a unified threshold at the optimum in both the $CP$ and $SP$ cases, e.g., Fig.~\ref{fig:effective_market_concept}.
 Next we will show that a unified single threshold also exists in the $PP$ case.

 \begin{lemma} At any optimal solution of the $PP$ scheme, the group indices of the effective market is consecutive. \end{lemma}